CERC-Genomic-Medicine/scripts/README.md

 ### vcf_extract_lof.py

 Extracts all Loss-of-Function (LoF) variants from VCF/BCF file annotated using VEP.
 Requires `python 3` and `pysam` library.
 Type `python vcf_extract_lof.py --help` to get the description of all parameters.

+### vcf_add_cadd_scores.py

+Annotates VCF file with CADD scores from https://cadd.gs.washington.edu/download.
+Note: you must download also the corresponding index files.
+Type `python vcf_add_cadd_scores.py --help` to get the description of all parameters.